gchure/phd/_site/src/chapter_02/section_04_model.md

 characterized by an equilibrium model where the probability of each state of repressor and RNAP promoter occupancy is dictated by the Boltzmann distribution [@ackers1982; @buchler2003; @vilar2003; @bintu2005a;
-@garcia2011; @brewster2014] [we note that non-equilibrium models of simple repression have been shown to have the same functional form that we derive below [@phillips2015]].
+@garcia2011; @brewster2014] (we note that non-equilibrium models of simple repression have been shown to have the same functional form that we derive below [@phillips2015]).
 We extend these models to consider allostery by accounting for the equilibrium state of the repressor through the MWC model.

-&nbsp;&nbsp;&nbsp;&nbsp;Thermodynamic models of gene expression begin by enumerating all possible states of the promoter and their corresponding statistical weights.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thermodynamic models of gene expression begin by enumerating all possible states of the promoter and their corresponding statistical weights.
 As shown in  @Fig:states_weights (A), the promoter can either be empty, occupied by RNAP, or occupied by either an active or inactive repressor.